linemanjs/lineman-batman-template/README.md

-# A Lineman JS Template using Batman
+# A Lineman JS Template using Batman JS

 **This is very much a work in progress as I attempt to grok Batman, PR's welcome :)**